A Guide to the Eviction Process in San Francisco, California

 Without proper grounds, an eviction will likely fail in court.

-2. Serve the Proper Notice
+2. Serve the Proper Eviction Notice

-• 3-Day Notice to Vacate: Issued if tenants engage in illegal activities in the unit.
+• 3-Day Notice to Vacate: Issued if tenants engage in illegal activities in the rental unit.
 If they refuse to leave, landlords may proceed with an eviction lawsuit.

 • 30- or 60-Day Notice to Vacate: Applied when a tenant’s lease has expired but they remain on the property.
-A 30-day notice typically applies to shorter-term leases, while a 60-day notice applies to longer leases.
+A 30-day eviction notice typically applies to shorter-term leases, while a 60-day notice applies to longer leases.

-Landlords must hand-deliver the notice to the tenant or, if unavailable, to another adult at the residence.
+Landlords must hand-deliver the eviction notice to the tenant or, if unavailable, to another adult at the residence.
 In such cases, a copy must also be mailed to the tenant’s address.

 someone signing a contract while a person in a suit looks on